No, I’m not pregnant again, thank you very much.

 I just love pickles.
 And soups.
 And this brilliant combination of the two.

 My Polish friend M. is the one who introduced me to this dish.
 M. is a medical professional, a talented musician, a great cook and an all around funny guy.
-He has this goofy, unexpected sense of humour that sends everyone around the table howling in laughter after one of his razor sharp cracks.
+He has this goofy, unexpected sense of humor that sends everyone around the table howling in laughter after one of his razor sharp cracks.

 One spoon into M’s pickle soup and I knew I was in love.
 I asked and got the recipe and proceeded, as I cannot help myself, to tweak it to my (yours too!) convenience.
 I omitted the real chicken legs he puts in his soup, added some peppercorns to perk up the flavour and made my version in the slow cooker, just so that I could take a nap.